telerik/blazor-docs/getting-started/repl.md

 ## Getting Started

-<a href = "https://blazorrepl.telerik.com/" target = "_blank">The Telerik REPL for Blazor application</a> is divided in four main elements:
+<a href = "https://blazorrepl.telerik.com/" target = "_blank">The Telerik REPL for Blazor application</a> is divided in five main elements:

 * [Toolbar](#toolbar)
 * [Sidebar - Drawer](#sidebar---drawer)